influxdata/docs-v2/content/influxdb/cloud/reference/sample-data.md

     {{% /truncate %}}
     {{% note %}}
 USGS updates earthquake data every minute.
-This task retrieves earthquake data for the current day, so set your task's `every` interval between `1m` and `24h`, depending on how often you want to retrieve new data.
+This task retrieves earthquake data for the current day.
+Set your task's `every` interval between `1m` and `24h`, depending on how often you want to retrieve new data.
     {{% /note %}}

+#### Collected USGS data
-The task writes to following to InfluxDB:
+The task above writes the following to InfluxDB:

 **Fields:**
 [lat](https://earthquake.usgs.gov/data/comcat/data-eventterms.php#latitude),